- Search The Registry

 - Teacher’s Forum

 *Horace Silver was born on this date in 1928.
 He was a Black jazz arranger and musician.

 Born in Norwalk, Connecticut, Silver grew up listening to the folk music of Cape Verde, as his father was from this Afro-Portuguese nation.
-He also absorbed the popular jazz, blues and gospel music of the day.
-He played both saxophone and piano in high school, influenced by Thelonious Monk and Bud Powell.
+He also absorbed the popular jazz, blues, and gospel music.
+He played saxophone and piano in high school, influenced by Thelonious Monk and Bud Powell.
 He worked for Stan Getz in 1950.
-During this time, his bop compositions "Split Kick" and "Potter's Luck" showcased his gifts as a writer.
-After moving to New York in 1951, Silver played and recorded with Miles Davis, Milt Jackson, Lester Young and Coleman Hawkins and others.
+During this time, his bop compositions "Split Kick" and "Potter's Luck" showcased his writing gifts.
+After moving to New York in 1951, Silver played and recorded with Miles Davis, Milt Jackson, Lester Young, Coleman Hawkins, and others.

 He made his first record as a leader with Lou Donaldson in 1952 for Blue Note, which marked an affiliation with the label that lasted 28 years.
-Silver worked with Art Blakey's Jazz Messengers in 1953, and the group's back-to-basics approach was the start of the hard-bop era.
-Silver's profile as a leader and composer rose for the next two decades, especially with his signature tunes including, "Doodlin'," "Opus De Funk," "Sister Sadie" and his 1964 Cape Verdean/Bossa Nova hit, "Song For My Father."
-Similar to Blakey's band, his own group became a breeding ground for young talent, including the Brecker Brothers, Joe Henderson, Woody Shaw and Benny Golson.
+Silver worked with Art Blakey's Jazz Messengers in 1953, and the group's back-to-basics approach started the hard-bop era.
+Silver's profile as a leader and composer rose for the next two decades, especially with his signature tunes, including "Doodlin'," "Opus De Funk," "Sister Sadie," and his 1964 Cape Verdean/Bossa Nova hit, "Song For My Father."
+Similar to Blakey's band, his own group became a breeding ground for young talent, including the Brecker Brothers, Joe Henderson, Woody Shaw, and Benny Golson.

 In 2007, it was revealed that Silver had Alzheimer's disease.
-He died of natural causes in New Rochelle, New York on June 18, 2014.
-He was survived by his son.
+He died of natural causes in New Rochelle, New York, on June 18, 2014.
+His son survived him.